 Insights from the domain of industrial and organisational psychology, in particular what is known regarding behaviour, cognition, perception, and factors that influence these, can make, and have made, major contributions to work health and safety.
 In this unit, a range of topics based on such insights is covered, including human error and performance shaping factors; well-being and mental health; near misses and threat and error management; safety culture/climate; safety leadership; organising for high reliability/resilience; task analysis and procedure development/compliance; behaviour based safety; and safety communications.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) group assignment; and (3) individual assignment.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) group assignment; (3) individual assignment; and (4) attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Unit(s) PSYC5730 Psychology-based Approaches in Managing Work Health and Safety